SomnathB053/gmm_traffic_data/submission/README.md

         -  `.\.venv\Scripts\Activate.PS1` on Windows PowerShell.
     - Install required packages as `pip install -r requirements.txt`
 * Files
-    We have implemented two separate approaches to cluster the datasets, same provided as notebooks and scripts.
+    We have implemented two approaches, spatial and temporal, to cluster the datasets, each provided as notebook and script format separately.
     - `sensors_clusters.ipynb` (Notebook) or `sensors_clusters.py` (Script) on Dataset `PEMSD08`
     - `single_sensor_traffic_cluster.ipynb` (Notebook) or `single_sensor_traffic_cluster.py` (Script) on Dataset `PEMSD04`

-* To run the python scripts:
+* To run the python scripts (to parse data, run model and display output):
     - Setup the environment as previously stated.
     - Run `python <file_name>.py` on the terminal/command_prompt/powershell individually.